Juan Santamaría: Memorials

 On the 15th of September, 1891, the government unveiled the large bronze statue of Juan Santamaría in the park in Alajuela named after the hero.
 The statue was commissioned by the Costa Rican government and made by the French sculptor Aristide Croisy.
 Around the base of the statue are images depicting Santamaría volunteering himself to his leader to attempt to burn down the building, and him dying while setting the building alight.
 Beneath these images sit lion heads, symbolic of strength and courage.
 At the unveiling of the statue there was a parade in his honor with the President, prominent leadership from the Catholic Church, governors, foreign dignitaries, and the family of other prominent Costa Rican heroes.
 There were musical performances and speeches emphasizing his heroism and sacrifice, some even comparing him to Christ.

 Other statues of Juan Santamaría can be found outside the Costa Rican Embassy in Spain, and in front of the Costa Rican National Congress in San José.

 The coat of arms of Alajuela was changed in 1908 to feature a hand holding a torch, symbolic of Juan Santamaría's heroic act in carrying the torch to burn down the enemy stronghold in the Second Battle of Rivas.

-The international airport for the capital city of Costa Rica, San Jóse, also was named after him.
+The international airport, located in the city of Alajuela (Santamaría's place of birth), and which serves San José, the capital city of Costa Rica, was also named after him.